AKAMEDIASYSTEM/bbb-garden/README.md

-bbb-tempo-garden
+bbb-garden
 ================

-Beaglebone Black garden monitoring with TempoDB.
+Beaglebone Black garden monitoring with Sparkfun's phant.io timeseries DB.

-Currently does not reliably update to the DB - fails after awhile with a message like "too many connections" (can't recall or access verbatim message right now)

 Sensors:
-Atlas Scientific pH sensor (38400 baud UART2 connection) Two NTC 10k thermistors (circuit for one of these is bonkers, yielding temperatures like -69C) 10k analog photocell
+(deprecated and removed) Atlas Scientific pH sensor (38400 baud UART2 connection) (not working correclty!?)
+Two NTC 10k thermistors (circuit for one of these is bonkers, yielding temperatures like -69C) 10k analog photocell

 Actuators: